 What to Do Before a Workout

-Additionally, warming up before a strenuous workout increases you body temperature and limbers up your muscles in preparation for the exercise that will come.
+Warm Up: Warming up before a strenuous workout increases your body temperature and limbers up your muscles in preparation for the exercise to come.

 What to Do During a Workout